energywebfoundation/ocn-node/examples/README.md

 ## Tutorial

 In this tutorial, we will create an OCPI 2.2 connection with the OCN Client at [http:localhost:8080](http://localhost:8080).
-The CPO in our demo has already registered to the other OCN Client at [http://localhost:8081](http://localhost:8081), which gives us a chance to make requests across the network.
+If you completed the above step, there should be one CPO already registered with our OCN Client and another at [http://localhost:8081](http://localhost:8081), which gives us a chance to make different requests across the network.

 ### 1. Adding an entry to the OCN Registry